 Shared Messaging About Key Education Issues

 Thank you for being an education champion!
-We appreciate your willingness to share our communications with your personal and/or professional networks to help and to be a megaphone for education issues.
+We appreciate your willingness to share our communications with your personal and/or professional networks to help be a megaphone for education issues.
 Each month, we will be providing a variety of tools – from sample social media posts, blog content, newsletter articles, talking points, and other resources – on a specific topic for you to repurpose and share throughout the month.

 Let’s transform education statewide, together!